 Malaga is Spain’s sixth largest city, with more than 850,000 people living in this metropolitan area.
-And your money will go far here in comparison to some of the more expensive locations in Costa del Sol.
+Your money will go far here in comparison to some of the more expensive locations in Costa del Sol.

 Things to Do in Malaga, Spain